mokakrishna21/Text-Summarizer/ReadME.md

 **Dialogue:**

 > Anna: Hey!
-Just got back from the dentist...
+Just got back from the dentist.
+> Mark: Oh no, how did it go?
+> Anna: Not too bad, just a cavity.
+He filled it right away.
+> Mark: That’s good.
+Were you in pain before?
+> Anna: Yeah, a little.
+It started hurting last weekend.
+> Mark: Oof.
+At least it’s sorted now.
+> Anna: Yep, he said I need to floss more though
+> Mark: Classic dentist advice
+> Anna: Haha, yeah.
+Anyway, want to grab coffee later?
 > Mark: Sure, let’s meet at 5 at the usual spot?

 **Generated Summary:**